 Occasionally, a diagnosis may not occur until later in your L&I claim because it doesn’t progress until later.
 For instance, a person may experience a muscle, tendon, or ligament strain as a result of a specific injury at work or work activity.
 Over time, the damage may progress and become worse.
 For example, a shoulder stain may become a partial or full thickness tear.
 The same goes for knee strains that can become meniscus tears.
 Alternatively, back injuries that turn into full disc herniation.
 Here, the question we ask if whether a more severe condition developed out of the original work injury?
 If the answer is “no”, then the more severe injury is not causally related.

 In Washington State, under the law, injuries that occur during treatment also fall under your workers’ compensation claim.
 Unfortunately, these kinds of injuries are more common than you’d expect.
 No one ever intends for them to happen.
 However, additional injuries can occur during massage therapy or physical therapy.
 Furthermore, they can even happen as a side effect of an authorized treatment such as surgery.

 In my experience, the most critical thing is to ensure there’s a medical report.
 The report should document the injury – when and how it happened.
 Workers’ compensation is not about fault.
 Therefore, it doesn’t matter how the new injury occurred.
 However, we still need to establish causation.
 Hence, it’s important to document the fact that the injury happened during treatment.

 Causal relationship of medical conditions is always an important issue in a workers’ compensation claim.
 Often, challenges can arise, especially when diagnoses come later.
+That’s often the case with L&I claim late diagnosis.
 Yet, regardless of the reason for the late diagnosis, it’s important to establish the connection.
 Explicitly, the chain of connections between the “new” diagnosis and the original workplace injury or occupational disease.